-High-quality Texas Instruments TI-99/4A replacement power supply unit (PSU).
-Designed specifically for TI-99/4A systems to preserve them in a pristine condition for years to come.
+Reliable heavy-duty Texas Instruments TI-99/4A replacement power supply unit (PSU).
+High-quality design dedicated for TI-99/4A systems to prevent damage from hazardous events such as overvoltage.
 Stabilized +5V/4.0A, +12V/2.0A, and -5V/0.5A DC ensure continued error-free operation of your TI-99/4A.
-Robust and sturdy chassis with an OLED digital display, touch sensor, and different styles and colors to chose from.
+Solid and robust gray/black case with an OLED digital display, touch sensor, and detachable output power cable.
 Fully fused and electrically protected, with specialized 4-pin plug matching the original TI-99/4A PSU pinout.
 Requires a minor modification consisting of disconnecting the built-in TI-99/4A power supply board.

 Manufacturer product number:

 158mm x 71mm x 51mm

 TI-99/4A systems have sold in over 3 million units worldwide, an impressive number even by today's standards.
 However, unlike modern computers, tablets, and smartphones, a considerable number of TI-99/4A systems are still operational over 30 years after being introduced to the public.
 In proper hands they have a chance of surviving another 30 years.
 Yet a common failure among TI-99/4A systems is the power supply.
 This is specifically why we have designed a replacement TI-99/4A PSU.
 This series of power supplies gives your system a fresh start, minimizing the risk of damage due to an ageing factory power supply.